nomadicsynth/open-research-pipeline/README.md

 # Open Research Pipeline - A concept for managing ML research experiments

 A concept for an automated experiment management and analysis system for machine learning research.
-This is here top inspire thought and prompt discussion, and may be expanded into a working system.
+This is here to inspire thought and prompt discussion, and may be expanded into a working system.
 Currently the code is untested and incomplete.
 Think of the whole repo as pseudocode.

 ## Overview